FrogMerk/COSNotes/Strixhaven/Setting and History/Colleges/Prismari College.md

 This section describes noteworthy members of the Prismari faculty.
 Some of them use a Prismari-specific stat block.
 Several of them are genasi, who are Humanoids touched by the Elemental Planes.

 ### Uvilda Mistcoiler, Dean of Perfection
-Uvilda Mistcoiler (neutral good genasi [[Prismari professor of perfection]]) is the current Dean of Perfection.
+Uvilda Mistcoiler (neutral good genasi [[Prismari Professor of Perfection]]) is the current Dean of Perfection.
 A master of artistic technique, Uvilda trains with a range of elements whenever she isn't focused on her teaching.
 She is known for giving students profoundly insightful feedback, which she tailors to each individual.
 After a review, she often offers a small piece of advice that alters the student's point of view and work forever—for the better.

 Uvilda believes that good art comes from the head.
 To her, carefully measured strokes and deliberate object placement make the difference between fully realized art and a total mess.
 If Dean Nassari interrupts her careful work with bombastic expressions one more time, Uvilda is prepared to enroll in Quandrix to learn how to shrink Nassari.
 ### Nassari, Dean of Expression